-\3 - Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
-Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets.

-\4 - PFOA and PFOS are part of a larger group of chemicals referred to as perfluoroalkyl substances (PFASs).
+- 3 Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
+Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets. - 4 PFOA and PFOS are part of a larger group of chemicals referred to as perfluoroalkyl substances (PFASs).
 PFAS are manmade chemicals that have been widely used in various consumer, commercial, and industrial products since the 1950s.
 These chemicals' unique properties make them resistant to heat, oil, stains, grease, and water and useful in a wide variety of everyday products.
 One of the PFAS' was widely used in fire-fighting foam.
 On August 26, 2020, New York State adopted new drinking water standards for public water systems that set maximum contaminant levels (MCLs) of 10 parts per trillion (10 ppt) each for perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS), and 1 part per billion (1 ppb) for 1,4-dioxane.

-PFOA and PFOS caused a range of health effects when studied in animals at high exposure levels.
-The most consistent findings were effects on the liver and immune system and impaired fetal growth and development.
-Studies of high-level exposures to PFOA and PFOS in people provide evidence that some of the health effects seen in animals may also occur in humans.
-The United States Environmental Protection Agency considers PFOA and PFOS as having suggestive evidence for causing cancer based on studies of lifetime exposure to high levels of PFOA and PFOS in animals.
+PFOA and PFOS have caused a wide range of health effects when studied in animals that were exposed to high levels.
+The most consistent findings in animals were effects on the liver and immune system and impaired fetal growth and development.
+PFOA and PFOS also cause cancer in laboratory animals exposed to high levels over their lifetimes.
+Additional studies of exposures PFOA and PFOS in people provide evidence that some of the health effects seen in animals may also occur in humans.

-\5 - The level presented in the table above represents the annual locational rolling average as well as the range of detected values in 2022.

-\6 - USEPA Health Advisory Levels identify the concentration of a contaminant in drinking water at which adverse health effects and/or aesthetic effects are not anticipated to occur over specific exposure durations.
-Health Advisory Levels are not to be construed as legally enforceable federal standards and are subject to change as new information becomes available.

-\7 - All perfluoroalkyl substances, besides PFOA and PFOS, are considered Unspecified Organic Contaminants (UOC).
+- 5 The level presented in the table above represents the annual locational rolling average as well as the range of detected values in 2023. - 6 USEPA Health Advisory Levels identify the concentration of a contaminant in drinking water at which adverse health effects and/or aesthetic effects are not anticipated to occur over specific exposure durations.
+Health Advisory Levels are not to be construed as legally enforceable federal standards and are subject to change as new information becomes available. - 7 All perfluoroalkyl substances, besides PFOA and PFOS, are considered Unspecified Organic Contaminants (UOC).